Homological Lagrangian monodromy for some monotone tori: Higher dimensions

 \begin{lemma} Suppose that $-I \in \HLM$.
 Then $\HLM$ is isomorphic to a subgroup of $S_2^3$. \end{lemma} \begin{proof} First we claim that every element of $\HLM$ has order $2$.
-The possible finite orders of elements in $\GL(3, \ZZ)$ are $1$, $2$, $3$, $4$, and $6$, so it suffices to rule out the existence of an element of order $3$ or $4$ in $\HLM$.
+The possible finite orders of elements in $\GL(3, \ZZ)$ are $1$, $2$, $3$, $4$, and $6$, so it suffices to rule out the existence of an element of order $3$ or $4$ in $\HLM$ (if there were an element of order $6$ then its square would be an element of order $3$).
 Any such element is conjugate in $\GL(3, \ZZ)$ to

 respectively, for some $\delta \in \{0, 1\}$; see \cite[Sections 2.2 and 2.3]{AuslanderCook} for instance.
 By \cref{exMinusId} and \cref{corEigenspaces}, the actions of these elements on $H^1(L; \CC^*)$ must fix every point in $\{\pm 1\}^3$.
 This is easily disconfirmed, proving our claim.